BrewBlox/brewblox-documentation/docs/user/wireguard.md

 Here, every single request must include some form of authentication to confirm that the sender can be trusted.

 Secure password-protected remote access is something we'd like to implement sometime in the future, but we're not there yet.
-In the meantime, a safe alternative is to install and use a Virtual Private Network (VPN).
+In the meantime, a alternative for safely connecting to your Pi is to install and use a Virtual Private Network (VPN).

-This tutorial uses [Wireguard](https://www.wireguard.com/) because it's fast, and easy to set up.
+This tutorial uses the [Wireguard](https://www.wireguard.com/) software because it's fast, and easy to set up.

 ::: tip
 This guide was written for Raspberry Pi OS or Ubuntu.